-SchoolTutoring Academy’s tutoring programs for Westerly students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Westerly, Rhode Island students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Westerly Public Schools (WPS) realizes that a complete education includes more than mathematics and literacy goals.
 Therefore, a comprehensive curriculum has been created to offer education in the health, physical education, nutrition, and the arts to complement and support the core subjects.
 As part of the nutrition education program, WPS uses the Rhode Island Health Education Framework.
 Students are expected not only to understand the concepts of disease prevention and healthy living, but also to analyze cultural influences on health practices, to demonstrate successful goal-setting to improve health, and to be an advocate for personal and family health.

 We currently cover the following Westerly-area school district: Westerly Public Schools.

 Educating Our Parents: Understanding the Westerly District Curriculum

 The Arts are also considered to be an essential component of a well-rounded education at WPS.
 The three arts curricula are dance, visual arts, and theatre.
 The Rhode Island K-12 Grade Span Expectations in the Arts are used as a basis for these themes.
 Students should have an enduring knowledge by domain of dance, visual arts, and theatre concepts.
 As an example, a dance enduring knowledge is that dance can be used as a vehicle to communicate thoughts, emotions, and values.
 Possessing kinesthetic awareness and movement skills is vital to communicate effectively through dance.